sampsyo/home/_drafts/bril.md

 ---
 When I started a new [PhD-level compilers course][cs6120] a few years ago, I thought it was important to use a "hands-on" structure.
-There is a big difference between understanding an algorithm on a whiteboard and implementing it, running into bugs in real programs, and fixing them.
+There is a big difference between understanding an algorithm on a whiteboard and implementing it, inevitably running into bugs when your implementation encounters real programs.
+At the same time, I wanted students to get started quickly, without learning the overwhelming APIs that come with industrial-strength compilers.

 I created [Bril][], the Big Red Intermediate Language, to support the class's implementation projects.
 Bril isn't very interesting from a compiler engineering perspective, but